An Empirical Bayes Analysis of Object Trajectory Representation Models: Linear Models of Trajectories

-Parameters $\boldsymbol{\omega}_k$ have spatial semantics, i.e.\ they can be interpreted as points in space and this allows to formulate prior distributions based on spatial information, which is advantageous to regularize and inform predictions of TPs future motion \cite{bahari_vehicle_2022}.
+First, parameters $\boldsymbol{\omega}_k$ have spatial semantics.
+Taking the \emph{Bernstein} polynomial as an example, the curve $\mathbf{c}$ is the Bezier curve and the parameters $\boldsymbol{\omega}_k$ are control points.
+This allows the formulation of prior distributions based on spatial information, which is advantageous to regularize and inform predictions of traffic participants' future motion \cite{bahari_vehicle_2022}.
 Without loss of generality, we can constrain the range of $\phi_k(\tau)$ to the interval $[0, 1]$ and this automatically constrains $\mathbf{c}(\tau)$ to the convex hull of the $\boldsymbol{\omega}_k$.

-Parameters $\boldsymbol{\omega}_k$ transform lossless as spatial points under translation and rotation of the coordinate reference frame, which significantly simplifies applications with moving sensors.
+Second, the transformation of $\mathbf{c}(\tau)$ is equivalent to applying the same transformation to the $\boldsymbol{\omega}_k$ and vice versa, which significantly simplifies applications with moving sensors.